T3KScarecrow/Alagaesia-Wiki/Alagaesia/Factions/The Forebearers/CLASSIFIED (SPOILERS WITHIN)/Voltheryn.md

 - **Aetherbound Weapon** – Weapon forged becomes a **+2 magical weapon**, permanently attuned to its wielder.
 Can accept multiple rune infusions.

-- **Self-Repairing Armor** – Armor slowly regenerates itself after damage.
+- **Self-Repairing armour** – armour slowly regenerates itself after damage.
 Once per day, can heal its wearer 2d10 HP.

 - **Runed Keystone** – A block of alloy that can anchor a ward or barrier permanently, functioning like a semi-permanent magical structure.